 Tips For Avoiding A Bike Accident Or Crash

 For bicyclists, accidents usually include a fall or a crash with another vehicle.
-To avoid catastrophic injury, there are preventative measures you can take to increase your safety and decrease the chances of an accident.
+To avoid severe injuries, there are preventative measures you can take to increase your safety and decrease the chances of an accident.

 Here are some tips to keep you safe on your bicycle:

 Preparedness is key.
 Ride a bicycle that works and fits you so it’s easier to control.
-Wear safety equipment that protects you and makes you more visible to others, such as reflective gear or reflectors on your bike.
+Wear safety equipment that protects you and makes you more visible to others, such as a helmet, reflective gear, or reflectors on your bike.

 Additionally, it’s always important to plan your route.
 If you travel on roadways with motor vehicles, choose routes that are less trafficked, have bike lanes, or have slower speed limits.